Harry Perry (musician): Filmography and television appearances

-Perry can be seen in beginning of the music video for Party Train by The Gap Band.
+Perry can be seen in beginning of the music video for "Party Train" by The Gap Band.
 He appeared in the music videos for Michael Nesmith's "Cruisin'", found on his 1981 Elephant parts DVD, and the Red Hot Chili Peppers' "The Adventures of Rain Dance Maggie" from their 2011 album I'm with You.
-Perry can also be seen in the 1982 documentary, Contemporary Photography in the USA behind Garry Winogrand.
+Perry can also be seen in the 1982 documentary, Contemporary Photography in the USA, behind Garry Winogrand.
+He appears in the credits of VAMPS DVD, Vamps Live 2009 USA.

-On September 6 and 7, 2013, Perry performed at the Hollywood Bowl with the Blue Man Group in a rendition of Ravel's Bolero.
+On September 6 and 7, 2013, Perry performed at the Hollywood Bowl with the Blue Man Group in a rendition of Boléro.